‘Guardians of the Galaxy’ director James Gunn fired for offensive tweets

 Marvel Studios will need to find a new director for Guardians of the Galaxy Vol. 3after Disney terminated its involvement with director James Gunn due to offensive tweets the filmmaker posted years ago.

-The tweets were unearthed by people critical of Gunn’s political beliefs and his opposition to President Donald Trump, according to Fox News.
+Gunn’s controversial tweets were unearthed by people critical of the director’s political beliefs and his opposition to President Donald Trump, according to Fox News.
 In the tweets, which were posted between 2008 and 2012, Gunn joked about pedophilia and rape.
 The tweets were eventually deleted.

 The tweets were picked up by progressively larger right-wing media outlets before hitting the mainstream news cycle, leading Disney to issue a statement Friday, July 20, announcing the termination of the studio’s relationship with Gunn.
 The announcement was made on the same day Gunn was expected to appear at Comic-Con International in San Diego to promote an upcoming film for Sony Pictures.Deadlinereports that Gunn won’t be appearing at the convention.